Customer story

 How did people find their tables?
 You didn't check tickets on-site, did you?

-I have never received information that someone sat at the wrong table, and if they did, it was clarified on the spot.
-We have a large number of people who have been before and already know how to find their table.
-The tables are in blocks of ten, and the blocks are marked with large balloons labeled with corresponding block letters A, B, C, etc. In addition, the names of the reservists are on the tables, and the table designation is also marked on the Fienta ticket.
-On-site, there are organizers marked with large green "Info" balloons upon arrival, guiding anyone who has lost their way to the right table.
+Kristina says she never received information that anyone sat at the wrong table, and if that happened, it was solved on the spot.
+Many participants had attended before and already knew how the system worked.
+Tables were arranged in blocks of ten, with each block marked by large balloons labeled A, B, C, and so on.
+The names of the reservists were placed on the tables, and the table number also appeared on the Fienta ticket.
+On-site organizers stood under large green "Info" balloons to help anyone who needed directions.

 Did you send messages to participants through Fienta as well?